 Learners should develop the understanding that their positive behaviour can be rewarding in itself and can also bring about positive experiences and feelings in others.

 When they are engaged and learning we need to 'catch the children getting it right' through specific praise.
 This can be done by;

-- Praise from adults and peers. - Stickers for themselves (EYFS and KS1) or their sticker chart. - Sharing in assembly. - Showing good work to other classes, teachers or Headteacher. - Good work and achievements being displayed all around the school and in class - Commendation certificates, given in assembly. - Good manners pencil and certificate, also, given in assembly. - Weekly SAM trophy presented to class with best weekly attendance.
+- Praise from adults and peers. - Stickers for themselves (EYFS and KS1) or their jumpers work or sticker chart. - Sharing in Showcase assembly. - Showing good work to other classes, teachers or Headteacher. - Good work and achievements being displayed all around the school and in class - School Values certificates, given in Friday assembly. - Weekly SAM trophy presented to class with best weekly attendance.